smartdevicelink/sdl_evolution/nnnn-default-softbuttoncapabilities.md

 | NON_MEDIA                          | 8    |

 ## Potential downsides
-Complexity in the mobile libraries increases to recover from incorrect HMI side implementations, however in this case the changes are warranted.
+Complexity in the mobile libraries is being introduced to recover from incorrect HMI side implementations, however in this case the changes are warranted.

 ## Impact on existing code
 Introduce new / update existing methods in the mobile API to accommodate for default list size values per template.